 Things People Ask Me About This Recipe

-What if I can’t find sweet watermelon for these summer bars?
+What if I can’t find sweet watermelon for these fruit bars?

 One Last Thing